 • Free availability of professional accompanists for private lessons, ensemble rehearsals and coaching, and all public recital performances.

 • Many opportunities for public performance: in total the department presents more than 30 choral, operatic, large and small instrumental ensemble, and solo concerts, recitals, and performance classes every academic year.

 • Courses in world music and the opportunity to play in Balinese gamelan and West African (Ghanan) drumming ensembles.

-• International choir tours including one in Italy (Lucca, Venice, Rome) in 2010 and most recently in Germany and Austria (Munich, Salzburg, Vienna) in 2012.
-The LMU Concert Choir will tour in France in 2015.
+• Opportunities to travel overseas while participating in international choir tours.
+The LMU Concert Choir most recently toured France (Paris, Versailles, Normandy) in June, 2015.
+Previous tours included one in Italy (Lucca, Venice, Rome) in 2010 and another in Germany and Austria (Munich, Salzburg, Vienna) in 2012.

 • A professional guitar concert series presented throughout the year and the annual LMU Guitar Festival held in March.
 Over the past decade the guitar series has featured many internationally acclaimed classical guitarists, lutenists, and other string instrument specialists.
 Many of these performers also presented master classes for LMU student guitarists.

-• Opportunities and financial assistance for vocalists to study and perform during summer months in Europe, including at the Operafestival di Roma and the Frost School of Music Salzburg Summer Festival.
-Singers also can train in acting and appear in major operatic roles during the summer with the Hawaii Performing Arts Festival.
+• Opportunities for voice majors in the Sinatra Opera Workshop to receive financial assistance to study and perform during summer months with festivals in Europe, including the Operafestival di Roma and the Frost School of Music Salzburg Summer Festival, when accepted by the festival through auditions.
+Singers have also trained in acting and appeared in major operatic roles during the summer with the Hawaii Performing Arts Festival when accepted by audition.